Chestnut-like copper cobalt phosphide catalyst for all-pH hydrogen evolution reaction and alkaline water electrolysis

-A novel type of chestnut-like copper cobalt phosphide (CuxCo1−xP) nanoarrays on carbon fiber paper (CP) for the splitting of water are synthesized through a simple hydrothermal followed by in situ phosphorization treatment.
-As a hydrogen evolution reaction (HER) catalyst, the CuxCo1−xP/CP shows high HER activity at all PH values.
-To drive a current density of 10 mA cm−2, the optimized Cu0.075Co0.925P/CP with an overpotential of 47, 120, and 70 mV in acidic, neutral, and alkaline media, respectively.
-In addition, the Cu0.075Co0.925P/CP exhibits excellent activity for oxygen evolution reaction (OER) with a small overpotential of 221 mV to reach 10 mA cm−2.
-Furthermore, when Cu0.075Co0.925P/CP used as both the cathode and anode for overall water splitting in 1.0 M KOH, a two-electrode electrolyzer needs only a cell voltage of 1.55 V to achieve 10 mA cm−2, superior to noble metal-based Pt/C‖IrO2 cell and most previously reported electrocatalysts.
-Moreover, this electrolyzer can be powered by a single AA battery with a voltage of 1.5 V. The density functional theory (DFT) calculations further evidence that the good catalytic activity of CuxCo1−xP/CP resulted from the smaller hydrogen adsorption free energy (ΔGH*) and overpotential.
+A novel type of chestnut-like copper cobalt phosphide (CuxCo1−xP) nanoarray on carbon fiber paper (CP) for the splitting of water was synthesized through a simple hydrothermal reaction followed by in situ phosphorization treatment.
+As a hydrogen evolution reaction (HER) catalyst, CuxCo1−xP/CP showed high HER activity at all pH values.
+To drive a current density of 10 mA cm−2, the optimized Cu0.075Co0.925P/CP required an overpotential of 47, 120, and 70 mV in acidic, neutral, and alkaline media, respectively.
+In addition, Cu0.075Co0.925P/CP exhibited excellent activity for the oxygen evolution reaction (OER) with a small overpotential of 221 mV to reach 10 mA cm−2.
+Furthermore, when Cu0.075Co0.925P/CP was used as both the cathode and anode for overall water splitting in 1.0 M KOH, the two-electrode electrolyzer only needed a cell voltage of 1.55 V to achieve 10 mA cm−2, which is superior to that of the noble metal-based Pt/C‖IrO2 cell and most previously reported electrocatalysts.
+Moreover, this electrolyzer could be powered by a single AA battery with a voltage of 1.5 V. Density functional theory (DFT) calculations further proved that the good catalytic activity of CuxCo1−xP/CP resulted from its smaller hydrogen adsorption free energy (ΔGH*) and overpotential.
 This work provides a promising strategy to design high-performance and low-cost electrocatalysts for overall water splitting and other energy-related applications.